Lauki burfi just got a million times easier to make…

 (This recipe makes 16, 2″x2″, bars.
 Somehow 4 of the bars went “missing” from this batch before I could photograph them… we have yet to find them. 🤷🏽♀️)

-Dry Milk Powder: I use this organic dry milk powder but any milk powder will work.
+- Dry Milk Powder: I typically use this organic dry milk powder but any brand will work.
+You can usually find the Nido brand at most Indian grocery stores.

 If you do want to make a “light version” then you’re better off making lauki halwa (pudding).
 If you make halwa, you can adjust the sugar and ghee to your preference.